RoyalUr/RoyalUr-Analysis/README.md

 # 🉐 Does playing first give you an advantage?
-Another question that people may wonder, is whether playing as light or dark gives you an advantage in your games?
+Another question that people may wonder is: **Does playing as light or dark give you an advantage?**

 Well, we ran the numbers by playing two depth-5 expectimax agents against one another, and here are the results:

 | Colour | Win Percentage |
 | ------ | -------------- |